MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 A landmark court ruling in 2020 found that “No DSS” policies breach the Equality Act 2010 because they indirectly discriminate against women and disabled people, two groups disproportionately represented among housing benefit claimants.

-From 1 May 2026, the Renters’ Rights Act 2025 strengthens this protection by formally making rental discrimination against benefit claimants illegal in statute.
+Since 1 May 2026, the Renters’ Rights Act 2025 have strengthened this protection by formally making rental discrimination against benefit claimants illegal in statute.
 It is unlawful for landlords or letting agents to impose blanket bans on tenants who receive benefits or who have children.

 First Breach Penalty